 Keep your navigation as simple as possible by using clear language to describe your main categories, and try not to overwhelm your visitors with too many choices.
 If your navigation is too large, think about re-organizing your site structure, or at least consolidating the choices so they don't all show at once.
 Simplifying your site for mobile can actually lead to a more concise site overall that provides a better experience on desktop too.

 To check, test it out using Google's Mobile-Friendly Test.
-If your website isn't mobile friendly, you definitely want to start planning a responsive redesign of your website.
+If your website design isn't mobile friendly, you definitely want to start planning a responsive redesign of your website design.

 If it is, that's great, but make sure you're prepared for the new mobile-first approach too.
 When you're thinking about your website design, think about providing a great experience for the person on a mobile device first, because that's where more and more of your customers are spending their time.

-If you need help making your website mobile-friendly, we offer website design and development services and we are happy to assist in making your website accessible for mobile.
+If you need help making your website design mobile-friendly, our web design company offers website design and development services and we are happy to assist in making your website design accessible for mobile.
 We're always happy to help!

 This post was originally published in April, 2018 and has been updated with the latest information on mobile-friendly web design.